iggy-smart/voice-alt/female-voice-en.md

 ### Bright S-sound

-So general rule (prooven by investigations):
+So general rule (proven by scientific researches):
- - male: 'S'/'Z' are mostly alveolar consonant
+ - male: 'S' are mostly alveolar consonant
- - female: 'S'/'Z' are mostly dental consonant
+ - female: 'S' are mostly dental consonant (tongue tip is behind of teeth)

 Mimic: [Clyp by Adi] https://clyp.it/t3lhcmwf

-tip: try a little bit smile: so corners of the lips
+tip: try a little bit smile: so corners of the lips TODO

 BTW: avoid [bad lip habbits](#Bad lips habbits)